historical-theology/awesome-theology/contributing.md

 `[Name of Item](url) - Description of why it is awesome.`

-If needed, you may add a longer explanation beneath the item, if needed.
+If needed, you may add a longer explanation beneath the item.

 Make sure that you have read the description of what we include:
 - projects hosted on GitHub, GitLab, & elsewhere with full source code transparency